 Are there any extra fees related to my Belize mission trip I should be aware of?

-There is a $55.50/person exit fee due upon departure from Belize.
+There is an exit fee of about $40 due upon departure from Belize.
 Most airlines cover this is the cost of the ticket, so check with your airline after you book flights.

 What seasons do you offer Belize mission trips?